ron-liu/qantas-code-challenge/README.md

   - [ ] Use grid to display the hotel data
   - [ ] Support mobile design
 - [ ] Implement the sorting functionality

+## Trade-offs

+- I use graphql instead of REST API
+  - Show my knowledge of graphql since Qantas is using graphql
+  - A bit complex but not too much
+    - Need to write graphql schema but save time for typescript types via graphql-codegen
+    - Need to introduce apollo but can leave `react-query` out

 ## Notes